sharovatov/teamlead/articles/tests-howtostart.md

 What we can actually show is only two measurable things: onboarding cost (time) and time to market.

-However, onboarding costs will reduce noticeably only after some time.
+However, onboarding costs will reduce noticeably only after some time while we want to show immediate results.

 So we are left with showing how time to market is reduced.